eoscostarica/eos-local/readme.md

 You can execute commands on any container from you host machine using the `docker exec` command.
 Eg:

-`docker exec -i eoslocal_eosio cleos --url http://localhost:8888/`
+`docker exec -i eoslocal_eosio cleos --url http://localhost:8888/ get info`

 We recomend using declaring alias on your shell configuration  Eg (.bashrc or .zshrc)